 Not only are Plickers really easy to use, but they also give students a chance to review and learn new facts using technology in the classroom.

-Complete a Martin Luther King Jr. Mystery Pictures Biography Activity
+5- Excite Students with a Martin Luther King Jr. Mystery Pictures Biography Activity

 Finally, another one of my favorite creative MLK Day activities is to have students complete a Mystery Pictures reading activity on Dr. King’s life.

 Mystery Pictures is a Google Slides activity that shows real-life images from Dr. King’s life that have been taken apart and scrambled up.